Alireza-Rajoli-Nowdeh/Blockchain-DApp-starter/README.md

-# 🧱 Blockchain DApp Starter (Solidity + Remix IDE + Truffle + Ganache)

-Welcome!
-This project is a complete starter template for learning how to develop decentralized applications (DApps) on the Ethereum blockchain.
+# Blockhain application development using solidity + RemixIDE + ganache/Truffle

+Welcome!we’ll actually build and test smart contracts, run a local Ethereum blockchain, and see how everything works together.
 It includes:

 - ✅ **Solidity** for writing smart contracts
 - ✅ **Remix IDE** for quick in-browser development
 - ✅ **Truffle Framework** for compiling, testing, and deploying contracts
 - ✅ **Ganache** for running a local blockchain
-- ✅ **Web3.js (optional)** frontend to interact with contracts

 ---